Chart Color Schemes

 Household Composition

-Diddillibah has a typical household mix, with a median household size of 2.6 people
+Diddillibah has a typical household mix, with a higher-than-average median household size

-Family households constitute 70.7% of all households, including 34.8% couples with children, 27.7% couples without children, and 8.1% single parent families.
-Non-family households comprise the remaining 29.3%, with lone person households at 27.5% and group households comprising 2.0%.
-The median household size is 2.6 people.
+Family households account for 70.7% of all households, including 34.8% couples with children, 27.7% couples without children, and 8.1% single parent families.
+Non-family households make up the remaining 29.3%, with lone person households at 27.5% and group households comprising 2.0%.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households